ComputeStacks/docs/docs/getting_started/integrations/whmcs_plugin.md

     * `Products -> UpdateClientProduct`
     * `Servers -> GetHealthStatus`

-!!! tip "WHMCS Access Control"
+!!! danger "WHMCS Access Control"

-    Please see the [documentation](https://developers.whmcs.com/api/access-control/){: target="_blank" }.
-You can either allow the IP Address of ComputeStacks, or configure an Access Key.
+    Please add the controller IP address to the **API IP Access Restriction** [section in the WHMCS settings](https://docs.whmcs.com/Security_Tab#API_IP_Access_Restriction){: target="_blank" }.

+    Alternatively, setup an [access key](https://developers.whmcs.com/api/access-control/){: target="_blank" }.

-In ComputeStacks, navigate to the `Administrator -> Advanced Settings -> Billing`.
+In ComputeStacks, navigate to the `Administrator -> Advanced Settings -> Billing Module`.

-1. Edit `BILLING_MODULE` and set the value to `Whmcs` and click save.
+1. Edit **Billing Module** and choose 'WHMCS' and click save.
 Once you do, additional settings will become available.
-2. Set both `WHMCS_API_SECRET` and `WHMCS_API_KEY`
+2. Set both **Whmcs Api Key** and **Whmcs Api Secret**
-3. If you set an API Access Key in WHMCS, then you can enter that under `WHMCS_ACCESS_KEY`.
+3. If you set an API Access Key in WHMCS, then you can enter that under **Whmcs Access Key**.

 With WHMCS enabled, ComputeStacks will by default disable the registration form to ensure all new users come through WHMCS.
 Administrators can manually create users from within the admin.

-If you wish to keep the registration form on, you can manually enable that under `Settings -> Advanced Settings -> General` and setting `SIGNUP_FORM` to `t`.
-Keep in mind that users will be able to register and will _not_ be charged for their usage unless you manually set their `external_id` to the ID of their WHMCS service.
+If you wish to keep the registration form on, you can manually enable that under `Settings -> Advanced Settings -> General` and clicking **Signup Form** `No`.
+Clicking will toggle to `yes`.

+Keep in mind that enabling user registration on the portal will bypass WHMCS and those users will not be charged.

 The final step is to set your prices under `Settings -> Billing Plans`.